 About Joe Taylor Jr.

 Joe Taylor Jr. has produced stories about media, technology, entertainment, and personal finance for over 25 years.
 His work has been featured on NPR, CNBC, Financial Times Television, and ABC News.
-After helping to launch one of public radio's first successful digital platforms, Joe now serves as a customer experience consultant for a variety of Fortune 500 and Inc. 5000 companies.
+After launching one of public radio's first successful digital platforms, Joe helped dozens of client companies launch or migrate their online content libraries.
+Today, Joe serves as a user experience consultant for a variety of Fortune 500 and Inc. 5000 businesses.

 Discover how the right stories can help you grow a six-figure business.